Notice a few damp spots in your living room or kitchen walls.

 Once you have narrowed down the problem area, see what you can do to fix it as soon as possible.
 With interior plumbing issues, you may have to call a professional plumber to cut the wall section.
 A licensed technician will be equipped to see the leaking pipe area promptly, fix any leaking taps, and replace the damaged sections.

-If patching and caulking are required, get that done and finish it off with primer and a fresh coat of paint.
-Scrape off the old caulking and use one that fits the project.
+If patching and caulking are needed, go ahead and complete them, finishing with primer and a fresh coat of paint.
+Be sure to remove the old caulking and choose one suitable for your project.

 If you are confident about your skills, DIY the caulk with a caulk gun and apply it to the area at a slight angle.